Ana Ivanovic: 2014: Resurgence and return to the top 5

-At Roland Garros Ivanovic was the 11th seed.
+At the French Open Ivanovic was the 11th seed.
 This was her best Grand Slam seeding since the 2009 US Open where she was the same seed.
 In the first two rounds, she defeated rising stars, Caroline Garcia and Elina Svitolina, before falling to 23rd seed Lucie Šafářová in straight sets.
 This marked the fifth straight time that Šafarova had beaten Ivanovic.

 Ivanovic made a quick transition from clay to grass as she won her first grass-court title in Birmingham, as the first seed.
-Ivanovic beat Barbora Záhlavová-Strýcová, a later Wimbledon quarterfinalist, in the final.
+Ivanovic beat Barbora Záhlavová-Strýcová in the final.
 In all matches, she lost five or less games.
 At Wimbledon Ivanovic came in again as the 11th seed.
 She started well, with wins over Zheng Jie and Francesca Schiavone, all in straight sets.
 In third round she faced grass court specialist and 2013 Wimbledon runner-up, Sabine Lisicki.
 She won their match played earlier in the season.
 However, she would go on to lose in three sets.
 The match was particularly strange due to it being played over three days over the Middle Sunday.
 The first part was played on Saturday and with Lisicki leading 6–4, 1–1, the match was suspended due to bad light.
 On Monday match was played in two parts, being paused due to rain.
 In the first period of play, Ivanovic had momentum on her side.
 Upon resumption, Lisicki would go on to win seven of the next nine games.
 After Wimbledon, Ivanovic did not renew her contract with coach Nemanja Kontic.
 She hired Dejan Petrovic as her coach.

 Ivanovic started the US Open Series in Stanford, avenging her Wimbledon loss by defeating Sabine Lisicki in straight sets.
 Ivanovic eventually lost in the quarterfinals in three sets to Serena Williams in their third three-set match of the year.
 As a result of her quarterfinals run, Ivanovic returned to the top ten in the WTA rankings for the first time since 2009.
 Then at the Rogers Cup, Ivanovic lost to eventual quarterfinalist CoCo Vandeweghe in the second round; but in Cincinnati, she reached the Premier-5 final, beating Russians Svetlana Kuznetsova and 5th seed Sharapova in the process.
 Against Sharapova, Ivanovic served for the match in the second set, but lost the next four games.
-Sharapova then served for the match, but Ivanovic saved two match points and went on to victory to set up the final match against Serena Williams.
-Ivanovic opened the match well, with a break and break points, but did not convert them and Williams broke back.
-Ivanovic won just two games after that start.
+Sharapova then served for the match, but Ivanovic saved two match points and went on to win, setting up a final match against Serena Williams.
+Ivanovic lost the final to Williams in straight sets.